 Table of Contents

-- What is a Dry Vodka Martini?
+- What’s in a Vodka Martini?

-- Vodka Martini without Vermouth
+- Robert’s Vodka Martini Without Vermouth

-- Dry Vodka Martini with a Twist
+- Dry Vodka Martini with a Twist Recipe

-What is in a Vodka Martini?
+What’s in a Vodka Martini?

 “Robert’s tips are great – best martini I’ve ever made!”